 Democrats have long been known as the liberal party, or the left-wing, in the United States.
-Democrats tend to support progressive social causes, a stronger taxation system and social programmes based on community responsibility.
-Social liberalism says government should be involved in addressing issues such as poverty and access to education and health care.
+Democrats tend to support progressive social causes, a stronger taxation system, and social programmes based on community responsibility.
+Social liberalism says government should be involved in addressing issues such as poverty and access to education, as well as healthcare.
 In general it is pro-abortion and anti-free enterprise, supporting higher taxes, anti-gun policies, and a much larger, more invasive government.

 Democrats generally support government funding to help those in poverty and those facing social injustice.
 They are more likely to believe government initiatives and regulations can develop the economy and reduce business practices they argue negatively affect average Americans.

 Democrat candidates featured in five or more major independent nationwide polls and average approval rating for the period Aug.
 9-16th:

 – Bernie Sanders 27.7%

 – Joe Biden 12.0%

 The Republicans, the right-wing party, on the other hand aren’t as easy to define.
 They believe in smaller government, self-sufficiency, individual responsibility, the oppourtunity for individuals to succeed in this country, limited entitlement programs, lower taxes, increasing revenues by economic growth and jobs, and believe in the rights of the individual.

 Republicans have a better grasp of how business and the economy work and tend to be more logical and analytical, however, they are accused of not caring about the poor or needy.
 In reality they believe that each individual has the ability and potential for success and that any assistance should be to help that individual get on their own feet.

 Other core beliefs of the Republican party include sanctity of human life, protecting traditional marriage, the right to bear arms, safeguarding religious liberties, and freedom of speech.